JonasGroenbek/nestjs-typeorm-seeding/README.md

 ## Contributing

-All contributions are appreciated.
-The more, the merrier.
-Please make sure to follow the below guidelines when contributing.
+For contributions please make sure to follow the guidelines below.

 1. Fork the repository
 2. Create your branch (`git checkout -b my-branch`)